SumitM0432/Malicious-Webpage-Classifier/README.md

 	* deployment.py - Python file for the deployment of the project on localhost using PyWebIO and Flask
 	* jsado.py, dumper.js - Code to find the Obfuscated JS code if the feature is not given [Github](https://github.com/lucianogiuseppe/JS-Auto-DeObfuscator)
 	* processing_fns - Contains all the individual python files to extract the features

+│   ├── __init__.py
+│   ├── config_loader.py
+│   ├── cross_val.py
+│   ├── dataset.py
+│   ├── default_accuracy.py
+│   ├── domain_functions.py
+│   ├── dumper.js
+│   ├── eval_metrics.py
+└── └── jsado.py
+- **src**: Contains all the code used for the main scripts </br>
+	* eval_metrics.py - Evaluation Metrics for the training and testing
+	* cross_val.py - Crossvalidation code [StratifiedKFold]
+	* dataset.py - Contains the code for a custom dataset for the PyTorch DNN mode
+	* preprocfunctions.py - Contains several functions to extract the features of the dataset if a particular feature is not given
+	* jsado.py, dumper.js - Code to find the Obfuscated JS code if the feature is not given [Github](https://github.com/lucianogiuseppe/JS-Auto-DeObfuscator)

 - **requirement.txt**: Packages required for the project to run.